PedroAntunes178/Calculator_Tutorial/README.md

 - calc_tutorial_5.py -> TO DO; calculator respects "()" order;
 - calc_tutorial_final.py -> TO DO; calculator with a simple GUI implementing the previous developed calculator script.

+# Requirements
+- Python3
+- tkinter -> can be installed with `pip install tkinter` or with `sudo apt install python3-tk`

 # Objective
 This project was created with the intuit of helping my brother to start programming.